MunoMono/reference-library/README.md

 ## 📚 About

 This repository contains the full set of references collected for my research projects.
 It functions as a **reference library**, not just a bibliography for a single paper.
+Yeah.

 - **Format**: [BibTeX](https://en.wikipedia.org/wiki/BibTeX) (`library.bib`)
 - **Viewer**: static site generated at `docs/index.html`